-Any violation of the above described policy by any LCC employee will result in corrective discipline up to and including termination.
-Any violation of the above described policy by any LCC student will result in discipline up to and including expulsion.
+Any violation of the above-described policy by any LCC student will result in discipline up to and including expulsion.
 All violations of these policies will be referred to the appropriate Office of the District Attorney or the Office of the United States Attorney for prosecution.